data.avg

 --contam-match=pattern1,pattern2,...

 List of Perl regular expressions that define all variables that are affected by contamination.
 Any variable that matches one of these patterns will not be averaged when it is contaminated (assuming –contam has not been set).
-The default is to match all scattering, backscattering, absorption and CN counts.
+If this option is set then contaminate.conf is not used, instead these patterns are applied for all time.

 --cpx